Produce Safety Rule

 Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption (Produce Safety Rule)

-The FDA Food Safety Modernization Act (FSMA) Produce Safety rule was finalized November 27, 2015.
+FDA Food Safety Modernization Act (FSMA) Produce Safety rule became effective January 26, 2016.
 The rule establishes science-based minimum standards for the safe growing, harvesting, packing, and holding of fruits and vegetables grown for human consumption.
 Information about the rule and the implementation of the rule can be found on the FDA web site.